LinkedInLearning/css-images-2877082/README.md

-# COURSENAME
+# CSS: Images

-This is the repository for the LinkedIn Learning course `CSS Images`.
+This is the repository for the LinkedIn Learning course CSS: Images.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![CSS: Images][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+CSS is a toolkit for image manipulation.
+Whether you want to create distinctive visual effects or simply make the most of available bandwidth, the options for manipulating images in CSS will let you create reusable graphics solutions.
+In this course, instructor Morten Rand-Hendriksen shows you how much you can edit images in a browser using pure CSS.
+Morten explains the importance of proper HTML image markup and how to crop, fit, and position an image.
+He discusses how to use the clip-path property to create a variety of shapes.
+Morten shows how you can use and combine filters to edit and add effects to your image.
+He concludes by walking you through several practical examples of how to use what you learned, as well as some important best practices and caveats.

 ## Instructions